dconetta/DAC_Putnam_Lab_Notebook/_posts/2019-08-26-FACE_PUF-MBD-Ennrichment_pt.III.md

 ---
 layout: post
-title: MBD Enrichment with Methyl Miner Kit pt.II
+title: MBD Enrichment with Methyl Miner Kit pt.III
 tags: [DNA, Methylation, Library Prep]
 ---

 ### Concentrating Methylated DNA via [Methyl Miner Kit](https://github.com/meschedl/MESPutnam_Open_Lab_Notebook/blob/master/_posts/2019-08-1-MethylMiner-test.md) for Samples ACR_790 and ACR_185

-MBD Enrichment for Sheared Samples [173](https://github.com/dconetta/DAC_Putnam_Lab_Notebook/blob/master/_posts/2019-08-21-DNA-Shearing_pt.III-FACE_PUF.md), [754](https://github.com/dconetta/DAC_Putnam_Lab_Notebook/blob/master/_posts/2019-08-21-DNA-Shearing_pt.III-FACE_PUF.md), and [161](https://github.com/dconetta/DAC_Putnam_Lab_Notebook/blob/master/_posts/2019-08-21-DNA-Shearing_pt.III-FACE_PUF.md)
+MBD Enrichment for Sheared Samples [13](https://github.com/dconetta/DAC_Putnam_Lab_Notebook/blob/master/_posts/2019-08-21-DNA-Shearing_pt.III-FACE_PUF.md), [209](https://github.com/dconetta/DAC_Putnam_Lab_Notebook/blob/master/_posts/2019-08-21-DNA-Shearing_pt.III-FACE_PUF.md), [778](https://github.com/dconetta/DAC_Putnam_Lab_Notebook/blob/master/_posts/2019-08-21-DNA-Shearing_pt.III-FACE_PUF.md), and [221](https://github.com/meschedl/MESPutnam_Open_Lab_Notebook/blob/master/_posts/2019-07-30-Sonication-Test.md)
-Started this round of MBD Enrichment during the ethanol incubation step on 20190822 (See [Previous Post](https://dconetta.github.io/DAC_Putnam_Lab_Notebook/FACE_PUF-MBD-Ennrichment_pt.I/))
+Started this round of MBD Enrichment on 20190826 for the remaining 4 FACE_PUF ACR Sperm Samples.

-First step was to write out the steps for the day so I would know how much 1X Bind/Wash Buffer to dilute, as it comes in 5X in the kit, that way it was ready when it was needed (2049µl needed, 2100µl was made to account for any error)
+First step was to write out the steps for the day so I would know how much 1X Bind/Wash Buffer to dilute, as it comes in 5X in the kit, that way it was ready when it was needed (3480µl needed, 3600µl was made to account for any error)

 **Preparing Beads**

 1. Pipetted up and down the Dynabeads M-280 Streptavidin to resuspend them
-2. Made 3, 1.5mL tubes, each with 10µl of Dynabeads (the amount recommended for less than or equal to 1µg of DNA input)
+2. Made 4, 1.5mL tubes, each with 10µl of Dynabeads (the amount recommended for less than or equal to 1µg of DNA input)
 3. Brought volume up to a total of 100µl with 90µl of 1X bind/wash buffer to each tube
 4. Pipetted to mix
 5. Placed tubes on long magnet rack and removed and discarded supernatant when clear